forestgrape/coronavirus/7_social/controlling.md

 * ###### Experiences
   Experiences with measures in place.
 Are there experiences and if so what are they?
 * ###### Costs/Narrowing
   Narrowing of Life.
 How individuals experience the measures?
 Are indirect and/or future costs associated e.g. school children missing education.
-Financial costs (government support is assumed).
+To cover financial costs of restricted businesses [financial support](#financial-support) is assumed.
 * ###### Comment
   The points above are summarized to subjective rating/comments/recommendations.
 Subjective since they rely on subjective weighting and subjective rating of the single points.

-#### Support for Individuals and Businesses
-> * _Individuals_: Temporary support for individuals I consider necessary not to disrupt livelihoods.
-> * _Closed Businesses_: For businesses closed longer than a few weeks I consider it appropriate to support the fixed costs: rent, insurances, capped salaries (if they are not yet covered by individual support).
-Temporarily credits are a solution until the exact amounts can be determined, then the credits can be transformed into a-fond-perdue support.
-Support for the fix costs proportional to the reduction in turnover is an option (possibly averaged over some time period e.g. a year).
-> For businesses which were not closed, easy credit access & realistic payback schemes combined with advices is an option.
-> * _Reorientation_: Additionally support for those who need/want to reorganize can be adequate.
-Long-term support and how to take the corona-situation as an opportunity to reform the economical systems on the [economics page](../7_social/economics.md).
->
-> Some businesses will mainly be closed to break waves (e.g. gastronomy) while other businesses likely are reduced or closed for the foreseeable future (long distance traveling, large scale events).
->
-> As noted restrictions are dependent on the local situation and on the weighting/prioritizing of the benefits and costs.

 ### Corona Conform Skiing

-[**in work**]
+#### Summary Corona Conform Skiing
-__In short__: Nowadays (pre-corona) practiced cosy warm (après-)skiing is unsafe.
+Nowadays (pre-corona) practiced cosy warm (après-)skiing is unsafe.
 The more outdoor the skiing-experience (including queuing & lifts & gastronomy) is the safer.
 Good ventilation can make the ski experience more outdoors like.
 Lowering the maximum crowd density is helps too, especially  indoors.

 > My memories of skiing date back to the early 90s, back then a ski day was mostly outdoors from open-sky lifts to outdoor lunch.

 > Allowing skiing in some regions first, I consider beneficial, since all can benefit from the experiences gathered.
 Ideally the situations are closely monitored (e.g. Covid-19 saliva-tests for travellers both on arrival and departure) and all experiences (concepts, monitoring results) are transparently published.

 > International travelling can be connected to skiing but mostly skiing and international travelling are independent.
 Generally for travelling I think in place staying in case of an infection is important i.e. test before leave/travel (as of 30.11. not further discussed on this page).

 __ThinkThrough__
 Two sides: